Your questions answered

 Our postcode is GL50 4SH for use with GPS equipment.
 However on a raceday customers are strongly advised to follow the yellow, temporary signs when entering Cheltenham and the local area and not the brown permanent signs.
 Further details can be found here.

-On certain race meetings, the Tattersalls Ireland Cheltenham Sale opens its door to sale of National Hunt horses after the last race.
-As well as the Tattersalls Ireland Cheltenham Sale, the Final Flight bar remains open till late after racing on selected fixtures (Friday and Saturday of The Open and all four days of The Festival).
+On certain race meetings, the Tattersalls Ireland Cheltenham Sale opens its door to the sale of National Hunt horses after the last race.
+As well as the Tattersalls Ireland Cheltenham Sale, the Final Flight Bar remains open till late after racing on selected fixtures (Friday and Saturday of The November Meeting and all four days of The Festival™).
 For more information regarding the activities after racing on each fixture please check the individual fixture pages within the website prior to racing.

-Parking is free at all of our meetings except Friday and Saturday of The Open and all four days of The Festival.
+Parking is free at all of our meetings except Friday and Saturday of The November Meeting (£4 in advance, £5 on the day) and all four days of The Festival™ (£12 in advance, £20 on the day).
 There are plenty of parking spaces at Cheltenham, although we would advise you to arrive early.

 There are 52 secure bicycle parks next to the Centaur and Best Mate enclosure entrances.